BloomTech-Labs/trashpanda-ds/sagemaker/README.md

 a few lines lower, twice in the same file in the try\_classifier function, change `int i = 0` to `i = 0`, no need to redeclare `int i` outside of the for loop, it has already been declared.

 Once those changes occur (4 in total), `make` should run without error

+Set GPU=1 and CUDNN=1 to speedup on GPU
+Set CUDNN_HALF=1 to further speedup 3 x times (Mixed-precision on Tensor Cores) GPU: Volta, Xavier, Turing and higher Set AVX=1 and OPENMP=1 to speedup on CPU (if error occurs then set AVX=0)

 `cd darknet; make`